Open-Attestation/documentation-website/docs/advanced/how-it-works.md

 > More importantly, the document remains valid.

-The hash added is the one used when computing the [`targetHash`](#targethash).
-Like said above, we follow the same steps to compute a `targetHash` and verify that a document remained untouched, with one subtle difference: all the hashes available in `privacy.obfuscatedData` are added to the list of computed hashes from the data object before sorting them.
-That way we can rebuild the `targetHash` with obfuscated values.
+The hash added into `privacy.obfuscatedData` is the one used when computing the [`targetHash`](#targethash).
+To verify that a document remained untouched, OpenAttestation computes the `targetHash` of the provided document and compare it to `signature.targetHash`.
+There is one subtle difference during verification.
+All the hashes available in `privacy.obfuscatedData` are added to the list of computed hashes.
+So for verification the steps are as follows:

+1. List each properties' path from the `data` object and associate its value.
+1. For each properties' path, compute a hash using the properties' path and value.
+1. Append the hashes from `privacy.obfuscatedData` to the list of computed hashes from the previous step.
+1. Sort all the hashes from the previous step alphabetically and hash them all together: this will provide the `targetHash` of the document.

+The only difference with the [`targetHash`](#targethash) computation is the step 3.

-Thanks to data obfuscation a user can decide to selectively disclose a subset of data he wants to share.
+With the help of data obfuscation a user can decide to selectively disclose a subset of data he wants to share.

 ### Document Store